The Science of Reading Explained: Phonological Awareness

 In our blog and video series, The Science of Reading Explained, we’ve been unpacking this important research model that backs one of the most critical elements of education—foundational literacy.
 This specific model has slowly loosened the grip that some other long-used, instructional techniques have held over the field for decades.
 Over the last year, states across the country have begun turning to research-based, effective literacy practices, such as those suggested by the science of reading, to accelerate learning recovery.

-If you haven’t read the previous installment of this series, Phonics, be sure to check out that post here.
-If you’re all caught up, let’s dive into the second science of reading pillar—phonological awareness!
+It's best to read the previous installment of this series, Phonics.
+If you’re all caught up, let’s dive into the second science of reading pillar—phonological awareness.

 What Is Phonological Awareness?